cloudmesh-community/book/chapters/nist/bdra.md

 ## Big Data and the Cloud

-WHile looking at the characteristics of Big Data it is obvious that Big data is on teh one hand a motivator for cloud computing, but on the other hand existing Big Data frameworks are a motivator for developing Big Data Architectures a certain way.
+While looking at the characteristics of Big Data it is obvious that Big data is on the one hand a motivator for cloud computing, but on the other hand existing Big Data frameworks are a motivator for developing Big Data Architectures a certain way.

-Hence we have to always look form both sides towards the creation of architectures related to a particular application of big data.
+Hence we have to always look from both sides towards the creation of architectures related to a particular application of big data.

 This is also motivated by the rich history we have in the field of parallel and distributed computing.
-For a long time engineers have dealt with the issu of *horizontal scaling*, which is defined by adding more nodes or other resources to a cluster.
+For a long time engineers have dealt with the issue of *horizontal scaling*, which is defined by adding more nodes or other resources to a cluster.
 Such resources may include